COR 101, COR 102 Narratives of the Self I, II (4 hours each)

 The sophomore course sequence focuses on the relationship between individuals and communities, examining the extent to which the “good life” can be pursued within the confines of any social order.
 These courses investigate issues such as the nature of human excellence and virtue, the character of justice, the origins and sources of social order and the status and legitimacy of political power.
 How can we obtain an accurate description of humans as social beings?
 What is the good society and how may it be realized?
 Students in this course are invited to become more thoughtful, self-conscious and self-critical members and citizens of the society and polity in which they live.
 Authors such as Aristotle, Confucius, Locke, Smith, Tocqueville, Marx, Weber and Du Bois are read, in conversation with works of each instructor’s choosing

 COR 203 Great Ideas of Modern Mathematics (4 hours)

 This course explores major modern mathematical developments and helps students to understand the unique approach to knowledge employed by mathematics.
 The course is organized around three major mathematical ideas that have emerged since the time of Sir Isaac Newton.
 These three ideas may be drawn from: game theory, graph theory, knot theory, logic, mathematics of finance, modern algebra, non-Euclidean geometry, number theory, probability, set theory and the different sizes of infinity, and topology.
 Students will learn how to solve basic problems in the three areas covered by the course and how to present their solutions concisely, coherently, and rigorously.
 Note: Effective in the fall of 2017, COR 203 is not a valid way for new students to satisfy their Core mathematics requirement.
 All students entering Oglethorpe in the fall 2017 semester or later must take COR 314 Mathematics and Human Nature instead of COR 203.
 Students who have attended Oglethorpe in a degree program prior to the fall of 2017 may satisfy their Core mathematics requirement by taking either COR 203 or COR 314, although there are consequences of each choice.
-Students are strongly advised to consult an academic advisor or personnel in the A_LAB or HUB in order to make informed choices on this matter.
+Students are strongly advised to consult an academic advisor or personnel in Career Development or Enrollment Services in order to make informed choices on this matter.